 Cinders: A Chicken Cinderella by Jan Brett

 Jan Brett is amazing and this book is what you would expect from her.
 My friend commented that this book would have worked much better with people as characters, but I don’t agree.
 With people it would have been just another Cinderella book, chickens add an element of uniqueness.
-At the end of the book author explains her inspiration for the chickens.
+At the end of the book, the author explains her inspiration for the chickens.

 Cinderella: a fashionable tale by Steven Guarnaccia

-This story starts with drawings of Manolo Blahnic sandals, patches of Burberry house check pattern from 1924, and Christian Dior leopard print.
+This story starts with drawings of Manolo Blahnik sandals, patches of Burberry house check pattern from 1924, and Christian Dior leopard print.
 How ridiculous, was my first thought, to turn Cinderella into Carrie Bradshaw.
 This Cinderella lives with three step-sisters, pulls around electrical vacuum cleaner and when she needs help getting to the ball her magical godfather, dressed in tux and sunglasses (who looks exactly like Karl Lagerfeld, creative director of Chanel and Fendi), makes his appearance and uses his magic wand to create many different gowns from Kansai Yamamoto’s bodysuit designed for David Bowie’s Aladdin Sane Tour (1973) to Yves Saint Laurent “Tribute to Wesselmann” dress (1966).
 (I got these big words from the book itself).
 Cinderella picks Vivienne Westwood “Statue of Liberty” dress (1988) and heads to the ball in a pumpkin coach with a fat mouse for a coachman.
 The usual motifs: an evening of dancing, midnight strikes, Prada crystal slipper is lost, and it all ends with a wedding at the castle.

-James Marshall’s Cinderella, retold by Barbara Karlin, illustrated by James Marshall
+Cinderella by Barbara Karlin, illustrated by James Marshall

 What makes this close to the original story worth mentioning are the humorous and wacky illustrations by James Marshall.
 You have already heard me say before that James Marshall is one of my favorites.
 His cartoon-like, large and bright water-color and ink illustrations are not just creative, but comical.
 You will see what I mean just by looking at the front cover where Cinderella is plopped on her plump rump wiping her brow with her tongue stuck out in seeming exhaustion.
 Our other favorites are the scene where godmother surprises the cat and one of the sisters biting her hands when the prince cried, “I have found my princess!”
 A little comical variation at the end of the story is the fact that Cinderella’s fairy godmother moved in with the newlywed couple “just to make sure everyone lived happily ever after.”